Choreography by John Cranko (1967)

 Scene 2: at dawn, in a park not far from the country house

-Lensky dances an aria where he reaches out — in long arabesques and deep bends which seek to take him back to the golden past — to the fullness of life, to the one woman, to all the poetic words, he loves so much…and bids farewell to them all.
+Lensky dances an aria where he reaches out — in long arabesques and deep bends — in which he seeks to take himself back to that golden past, to the fullness of life, to the one woman, to all the poetic words, he loves so much…and bids farewell to them all.
 For he, furious the night before, had challenged his best friend to a duel (Pushkin will be killed in a duel, too, in the pointless pursuit of saving his wife’s honor.
-Thus the novel’s text, the operatic aria, this dance, all of them carry the same melancholy echo from history).
+Thus the novel’s text/the operatic aria,/this dance, each carry forward the same deeply ironic echo).

 The two sisters burst into the clearing and hurl themselves upon both Onegin and Lensky, desperate to make them see reason.
 Listen to how the sisters’ music keeps going around in circles and cannot advance to another key, another melody.
 This noise reinforces how none of them can find a way out of this horrible dilemma.
 Only Onegin, starting to catch on to how absurd all of this is, flinches.
 But Lensky, bound by chivalric ideals, refuses to back down.
 Too full of pride, for once Onegin’s aim is true…